Colorado votes to enshrine same-sex marriage in constitution

 “Homosexual relationships are one of many sexual sins, like adultery, pornography use and lust,” Johnston said.
 “Jesus lived, died and rose from the dead to give all of us two things: His unconditional love, grace and forgiveness, and also, the power to change, to become more like Him.
 I want people who struggle with any sin to find that love and transformative power.”

-The Colorado Catholic Conference told Colorado Public Radio they do not support the amendment because “children have a natural right to a mother and father.”
+The Colorado Catholic Conference told Colorado Public Radio they do not support the bill because “children have a natural right to a mother and father.”
 The Colorado Catholic Conference did not respond to Rocky Mountain PBS’s requests for comment.

 The United States Congress passed the Respect for Marriage Act in 2023, which requires all states to honor same-sex marriages, even if such ordinances are outlawed in their state.
 The United States Supreme Court has not heard arguments over the law, but the American Civil Liberties Union said the court could overturn it if it heard a challenge.

 When the United States Supreme Court overturned Roe v.
-Wade in 2022, returning abortion rights to the states, Justices Clarence Thomas and Samuel Alito explicitly mentioned a possibility of “revisiting” Obergefell V Hodges, which protected the right to marriage on the principle of privacy, and Lawrence v.
+Wade in 2022, returning abortion rights to the states, Justices Clarence Thomas and Samuel Alito explicitly mentioned a possibility of “revisiting” Obergefell v.
+Hodges, which protected the right to marriage on the principle of privacy, and Lawrence v.
 Texas, which invalidated sodomy laws.

 Project 2025, a roadmap written by 140 former President Donald Trump staffers outlining possibilities for his second-term presidency, defines marriage as “a unit between one man and one woman.”